Bettis Field: History

 Initially a grass strip in a meadow established by local investors Barr Peat, Clifford A. Ball and Bo Phelan, it was gradually improved.
 Changing hands several times, it was operated by the Pittsburgh-McKeesport Airport Corporation.
 Curtiss-Wright sold the field to Gus Becker, who operated the Pittsburgh Institute of Aeronautics, which trained engine and aircraft mechanics in downtown Pittsburgh classrooms.
 During World War II PIA operated under government contracts, delivering training for the military.
 By 1944 the airstrip was a 2500 ft paved surface.
 Sold to Westinghouse in January 1949, the field was closed and redeveloped, becoming the Bettis Atomic Power Laboratory.
-The two paved runways, used for parking, and two hangars remain.
+The two paved runways, used for parking, and two hangars remain along with a maintenance building.
 The Art Deco terminal building was razed sometime in the 2000s.

 There was a landing at Bettis sometime in the 1960s when a small plane landed claiming he confused it with Allegheny Co Airport, 1 mile east, due to smoke obscuration.